biosustain/potion/docs/quickstart.rst

     ]

 So far, in our queries, we have used item ids and *json-ref* objects to refer to items.
-These *surrogate keys* can be difficult to remember and tedious to work with on the command line, but Potion has a solution:
+These *surrogate keys* can be difficult to remember and tedious to work with on the command line — but Potion has a solution:

 Natural Keys
 ^^^^^^^^^^^^